d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 \end{aligned}
 $$

-We'll want to keep the conventional softmax function handy in case we ever want to evaluate the probabilities output by our model.
+We will want to keep the conventional softmax function handy in case we ever want to evaluate the probabilities output by our model.
-But instead of passing softmax probabilities into our new loss function, we'll just pass $\hat{y}$ and compute the softmax and its log all at once inside the softmax_cross_entropy loss function, which does smart things like the log-sum-exp trick ([see on Wikipedia](https://en.wikipedia.org/wiki/LogSumExp)).
+But instead of passing softmax probabilities into our new loss function, we will just pass $\hat{y}$ and compute the softmax and its log all at once inside the softmax_cross_entropy loss function, which does smart things like the log-sum-exp trick ([see on Wikipedia](https://en.wikipedia.org/wiki/LogSumExp)).